lighttransport/nanort/examples/subdivision_surface/README.md

 ## Usage

+The demo reads geometry data from .obj or .ptx.
+If you use .ptx, it should have geometry data(ptex can optionally have geometry data)
-Prepare ptex scene. for example download some ptex scene for example from http://ptex.us/samples.html
+For example you can download some ptex scene for example from http://ptex.us/samples.html

+Geometry data must be composed of quad mesh only.

-Edit `config.json` and setup file path to .obj and .ptx, then
+Edit `config.json` and setup file path to .obj or .ptx, then

 ```
 $ cd build